techCarpenter/garage-wiki/ebooks/company-of-one.md

 **Think about:**

 - Whether growth is truly beneficial to your business
-- How you could solve business problems without just adding “more”
+- How you could solve business problems without just adding "more"
 - Whether you really need funding or venture capital for your idea, or are simply thinking too big to start

 ## Chapter 2 - Staying Small as an End Goal